 Not All Zoom Personal Training is the same!!

 Moving forwards from lockdown 2.0, many trainers have now built virtual PT training sessions into the fabric of their offering.
 Often a more convenient option for clients, it also offers PTs the opportunity to expand their customer base to clients who may have been less inclined to visit a gym, or found it difficult to leave the house, perhaps owing to child care issues, or simply they are tight for time.
 What many PTs however, have come up against is clients assuming that virtual sessions should come at a massive discount to in person sessions, when in reality, the PT is still committing the same amount of time and experience to the session as they would in person.
-What I will discuss today is how to recognise the Zoom trainers who are worth their weight in gold ie worth the like for like pricing they are charging vs in person, and to understand that a less experienced trainer on Zoom, whom you may never meet face to face, may not be worth quite what they say they are.
+What I will discuss today is how to recognise the online personal training via Zoom that is worth its weight in gold i.e. worth the like for like pricing PT's charge vs in person, and to understand that a less experienced trainer on Zoom, whom you may never meet face to face, may not be worth quite what they say they are.

 Aside from the issue of like for like pricing, any PT worth their weight knows that Zoom training offers many challenges that years of experience and knowledge can help to overcome.
 Training someone on Zoom requires a high level of communication skill, the ability to explain in complicated detail what is required, the skill to notice from an odd angle that a leg is slightly out of alignment or that someone is gripping with their abs (looking at creases on T shirts over a grainy Zoom camera is not easy) and even more than that, the ability to be able to judge levels of effort of a client despite being on the end of a virtual line.
 Judging effort is a real skill which enables a trainer to make sharp, quick witted decisions to either push someone a little bit further or to finish a set just there, simply by looking at someones facial expression change slightly.
 The outcome in either case leave the client with a sense of achievement and assuming the effort was pitched at the right level, not a sense of failure